 If you master to focus on giving out a service or product, rather than asking for a purchase you are more likely to make a positive impact.
 Keep in mind that everyone is selling something, you are offering something for free.
 Allowing you to automatically stand apart from other cold emails racking up in mailboxes.

-Moreover, making a sale is a process, and requires a great deal of steps.
+Moreover, making a sale is a process, and requires plenty of steps.
 Skipping steps will only take a step back, whereas following every step of the sale can help you ensure positive results.
 This step is here to remind you how important it is to consider your approach from a seller’s point of view.
 Ask yourself, how open are you to purchase something you have never heard of or know of personally?

 Following these few steps can help you create powerful cold email tactics, one that you can use as a template to help you create future cold emails.
-However, if your cold email tactics starts to generate good leads, we suggest you keep up with your system and only make tweaks when you make an upgrade or change a policy.
+However, if your cold email tactics start to generate good leads, we suggest you keep up with your system and only make tweaks when you make an upgrade or change a policy.
 This way you can easily gain a constant pull from your cold emails while focusing your efforts on other aspects of your business.
 There is no need to keep pushing to achieve a level that does not exist while running your cold email system in the process.